Our Review Process

 It is often asked, are pumpkin seeds good for diabetes?
 Tests conducted on mice fed on pumpkin revealed reduced dependence on insulin administration.
 This was linked to their ability to start producing more of natural insulin.
 Since then, studies have proven pumpkin to improve glucose tolerance.

 Pumpkin is beneficial in maintaining desired glucose levels, as indicated by Glycemic Load (GL) and Glycemic Index (GI).
 Pumpkin ranks high at 75 on the GI scale but registers a substantially low GL at just 3.
 This essentially means, pumpkin, when taken in moderation, actually assists in regulating blood sugar levels.
 The dietary fibre in every serving of pumpkin enhances digestive health, which in turn is helpful in diabetes.
+Also know about Indian diabetes diet.

 Which brings us to the question: Can diabetics eat pumpkin?
 The answer is, yes.
 Pumpkin seeds are a potent source of magnesium and Omega-3 fatty acids.
 But do not overdose on its seeds.